AI agent handoff

 Legion Go S Powered by SteamOS is the most interesting Steam Deck challenger here because it keeps SteamOS usability while adding an 8-inch 120Hz VRR screen and Z1 Extreme hardware.
 It ranks below Steam Deck OLED because battery capacity, review depth, and current-SKU confidence are not as reassuring.

-The main caveats are The 55.5Wh battery is modest next to 80Wh Windows rivals, The available review depth is lighter than for the Steam Deck OLED or ROG Ally X, Non-Steam storefronts and edge-case PC compatibility remain better fits for Windows handhelds.
-We would treat those as real buying filters rather than footnotes, especially if you are comparing it against cheaper or more specialized alternatives.
+Main tradeoffs: The 55.5Wh battery is modest next to 80Wh Windows rivals.
+The available review depth is lighter than for the Steam Deck OLED or ROG Ally X. Non-Steam storefronts and edge-case PC compatibility remain better fits for Windows handhelds.

 What stands out